amaldevp/RoughSketchSimplification/README.md

 Operating system recommended:- Ubuntu 14.04 or newer/ macOS Sierra or higher

+Input:- A binary rough sketch/ multi-stroke sketch, Output:- An SVG file representing the cleaned sketch (as shown in the image).

 This program is a research prototype, and may contain bugs and flaws.

 ######### Contains: #########